-Do you think Covid, war, and now China locking down puts globalization at
+Do you think Covid, war, and now Chi na locking down puts globalization at risk?

-Governance will now get far greater attention than it once did, especially The war is actually a strong argument for globalization.
-Had the world not been so integrated, then our ability to meaningfully respond to such crises would have been limited.
+Governance will now get far greater No. I don't think there will be any kind of attention than it once did, especially pertaining to international investments. military alliance that will soon envelop The war is actually a strong argument Ukraine.
+EU membership ... maybe in 15-20 years.
+When Ukraine is again for globalization.
+Had the world not been so integrated, then our ability to free and independent and NATO membership is no longer needed, NATO meaningfully respond to such crises membership will follow. would have been limited.
 This war shows how risky it would be to decouple from global trade because it would give up leverage in dealing with a crisis.